 Oats instead of dairy!

 Like all of our chocolate, Ombar Oat M’lk was always going to be 100% vegan.
-Instead of milk powder like mainstream milk chocolate we went with (you guessed it) – oats! while ensuring the environmental footprint of the chocolate remains as low as possible.
+Instead of milk powder like mainstream milk chocolate we went with (you guessed it) – oats!
+This is because they're most sustainable alternative, and ensure the environmental footprint of the chocolate remains as low as possible.

 Oats are grown in abundance in the UK, so the next step was to find a farm that grows the crop organically.
 Our team even visited the oat farm, and we’re so pleased we did!
 Because of the organic and biodiverse nature of the farm, the fields were brimming with life; poppies and other wildflowers were growing among the oats, and there were butterflies everywhere.
 It was a really special place.